nib-components/react-control/README.md

 #### Props

-- theme - The form theme (`white`, `grey` or `green`)
+- title - A title displayed to the user
-- title - The form title displayed to the user
+- theme - A theme name - `white`, `grey` or `green` - defaults to `white`
-- onSubmit - The form submission handler
+- onSubmit - A function for doing stuff when the form is submitted

 ### Control